CS-546-Group-15/stock-simulator/README.md

 Make sure mongoDB process is running and run `npm start` to start server.
 The server will start on http://localhost:3000

 ## Your Credentials
 Running the seed will general a user for you.
-You can use these creditials to login and test the application
+You can use these creditials to login and test the application.
 Username: patrickhill
 Password: password